ZakSN/rtx/README.md

 the name is short for recieve/trasnmit.

 # Improvements and features
 - Refactored code base.
 The code base is slightly less of a mess.
-Linewraps at 80 as god inteneded.
+Linewraps at 80 as god intended.
 - multithreaded UI.
 Drops the need to run two individual processes.
 - completely backwards compatible with cli-chat
 - can emulate cli-chat (to an extent)